Price-Point/public-api-docs/corporate-accounts/resources.md

 | `rateRequests`        | RateRequest[]   | an array of rateRequests|

 ## move
-A move contains all of the information needed for pricing of a physical move.
+A move contains all the information needed for pricing of a physical move.

 | Field           | Type     | Description                                     |
 | -------------   |----------|-------------------------------------------------|